wp-plugins/bridgedd/readme.txt

 BridgeDD is a WordPress&harr;phpBB bridge that...works.

 You can log in and out from WordPress or phpBB as you always do, and you will be automatically logged in/out of both applications.
-When someone registers to become a member, they automatically become a member of both applications.
+When someone registers to become a member, they automatically become a member of the other application on their next visit to that application.
 There is no need to worry about "integrating" existing members into both applications &mdash; BridgeDD handles it automatically.

 And best of all, the bridging is done using a breakthrough technology that eliminates the bloat, sluggishness, and bugs of other WordPress-based bridge plugins and phpBB-based bridge MODs.

 You can obtain support by visiting the [**BridgeDD support board**](http://www.diondesigns.org/bridgedd/support/index.php) (phpBB, of course!).
-Becoming a member on the support board will give you access to BridgeDD Premium, an accessory plugin that provides basic cross-posting capabilities as well as a recent-topics widget.
+Becoming a member on the support board will give you access to BridgeDD Premium, an accessory plugin that provides cross-posting capabilities.
 Members can also ask support questions.

 Those who become a BridgeDD Subscriber will gain access to a private forum where you can download **BridgeDD PRO**, the bridge everyone has been waiting for!
 You will be able to add your WordPress header, footer, and widgets directly into your phpBB templates *without loading WordPress*, giving you the ability to create a lightweight, seamless bridge.

 == Installation ==

+= Installation notes =
+BridgeDD modifies phpBB files, and you should take the same precautions before installing BridgeDD as you do before installing a phpBB MOD through AutoMOD.

+BridgeDD will create a new directory on your system called **bridgedd**, and it will be at the same directory level as the WordPress **wp-content** directory.
+This directory will contain files that allow BridgeDD to upgrade you to new versions without the hassles you would encounter when upgrading other bridge plugins.

+= Installation instructions =
 1. Upload the _bridgedd.zip_ file via the Install Plugins interface
-2. If you have installed a PHP cache extension such as _APC_, _OPcache_, or _XCache_, temporarily disable it
+2. If you have installed a PHP cache extension such as _APC_, _OPcache_, _XCache_, or _eAccelerator_, temporarily disable it
 3. If a bridge plugin such as _WP-United_ or _wp-phpbb-bridge_ is activated, deactivate it
 4. In a separate tab/window, log in to phpBB with your admin/founder account
 5. Activate the BridgeDD plugin